Dedicated to women's health and well-being

 • Tiredness

-The rash usually disappears within three weeks.
-In some patients, the pain continues long after the rash has healed.
+The rash disappears within three weeks.
+The pain may continue months or years after the rash has healed.
 This is called postherpetic neuralgia (PHN).
-It refers to pain in the affected area for months, or even years afterward.
 PHN pain is difficult to treat.
 It can also be very severe.

 Diagnosis

 The doctor will ask about your symptoms and medical history, and perform a physical exam.
-Usually the rash can be diagnosed by its appearance.
-In very rare situations fluids are drawn from the blisters and sent to a lab for testing.
+He can diagnose the rash by its appearance.
+He may draw fluids from the blisters for testing.
+But this is rare.

 Treatment

 Shingles cannot be cured.
-Treatment is focused on alleviating symptoms, speeding recovery, and preventing PHN.
+Treatment is focused on:

 Itch and Pain Relief